-- Visual resumes with lots of graphics are beautiful and fun but they might not pass ATS scans.
+- Visual resumes with many graphics are beautiful and fun, but they might not pass ATS scans.

 - To stay on the safe side, save your visual resume as a PDF with a text layer over the graphics (that’s what our resume builder allows you to do).

 - While visual resumes are usually a waste of space, words are more important than graphics.
 Keep that in mind.

 A pretty resume design won’t get you far if you don’t know how to write the contents.
 Luckily, we have tons of resources to help you out:

 First, learn the critical rules.
 This quick guide will take you from a resume rookie into an expert in 5 minutes: How to Make a Resume: A Step-by-Step Guide